 This is a viable option if you are in an office with a closed door.
 Computer microphones can pick up a lot of background noise.
-Using your computer’s mic and speakers in a coffee shop will likely create a distraction during a Google Hangouts Meet.
+Using your computer’s mic and speakers in a coffee shop will likely create a distraction during a Google Meet meeting.

 2. Apple AirPods & Google Pixel Buds

 Apple AirPods can be paired with any bluetooth compatible computer or mobile device.
 The microphones in AirPods tend to not pick up as much ambient noise as a computer’s microphone.